Hylotelephium ewersii (Ledeb.) H. Ohba

 Sedum ewersii (basionym), Sedum azureum

-Hylotelephium ewersii (Sedum ewersii) is an excellent edging or rock garden succulent plant, up to 4 inches (10 cm) tall.
-It forms a low, non-spreading tuft or mound of rounded, blue-green leaves.
-Rose-pink star flowers appear in late summer, clustered at the ends of each stem.
-Deciduous in winter, trim to the ground in late fall or early spring.
+Hylotelephium ewersii, formerly known as Sedum ewersii, is an excellent, edging or rock garden, succulent plant up to 4 inches (10 cm) tall.
+It forms a low, non-spreading, tuft or mound of rounded, blue-green leaves.
+The rose-pink, star flowers appear in late summer, clustered at the ends of each stem.
+It is winter-deciduous species.
+Trim to the ground in late fall or early spring.

 How to Grow and Care